 During the semester, you are required to attend two fiction readings by published authors (who have published at least one book) in the greater Bay area.
 The Center for Literary Arts here at SJSU is the premiere reading series of Silicon Valley.
-The 2019-2020 season will host some of the most exciting voices in contemporary American literature including Jonathan Franzen, Carmen Maria Machado, Tyehimba Jess, Tommy Orange, and Naomi Shihab Nye among others.
-Announcements will be posted on Canvas and on litart.org.
+The 2020-2021 season presents some of the most vibrant voices in contemporary American literature including Carmen Maria Machado, Ling Ma, Susan Choi, Laila Lalami, and Ottessa Moshfegh among others.
+Announcements will be posted on Canvas and on clasanjose.org.